LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Reporting

-The messaging performance dashboard in Report Builder includes a dedicated “survey data export” sheet containing an in-depth analysis of the messaging post conversation survey flows.
-The flows included in Report Builder are based on the ones configured in the LiveEngage Bot Studio.
+The messaging performance dashboard in Report Builder includes a dedicated “survey data export” sheet containing an in-depth analysis of messaging "post conversation survey" flows.
+The flows included in Report Builder are based on the ones configured in Conversation Builder.

 The sheet contains an additional set of metrics and attributes that support the following analysis: